 Whiplash occurs when a person’s body moves very suddenly in one direction immediately followed by the opposite direction.
-This injury is most common following a car accident and most often affecting the head on the body and therefore causing microtrauma in the neck.
+This injury is most common following a car accident and most often affecting the head on the body and therefore causing microtrauma in the neck and the subsequent neck pain.
 It can also result from physical abuse, sports injuries, or amusement park rides.
-Neck injuries caused by this trauma are often referred to as whiplash, which is the mechanism of injury where the soft tissues are extended past the normal range of movement and can result in areas of microtrauma and symptoms in the soft tissues.
-Your symptoms might not be apparent immediatley after the injury, sometimes taking a few days to appear.
-Our physiotherapists can provide information on how we deal with the treatment of whiplash, the health issues caused by these injuries to the neck and how we medically can assist the patient recover.
+Neck injuries caused by this trauma are often referred to as whiplash, which is the mechanism of injury where the soft tissues are extended past the normal range of movement and how the injury occurred (specifically tendons, muscles and ligaments).
+This can result in areas of microtrauma and symptoms in the soft tissues with muscle spasms and chronic pain.
+Your whiplash might not be apparent immediatley after the injury, signs and symptoms such as neck pain sometimes take a few days to appear.
+Our physiotherapists can provide medical advice on how we deal with the treatment of whiplash, the health issues caused by these injuries to the neck and how we medically can assist the patient recover with physio therapy.
+Tests have been performed by the NHS in Magnetic resonance imaging (MRI) study of nerve inflammation investigating treatment of patients suffering from chronic whiplash associated disorder.

 The evidence says that most symptoms of whiplash have gone by 6-12 months after injury but Physiotherapy early on can speed up the recovery time and ensure the recovery is complete and has low risk of re-occurring symptoms in the future